-- 1. Ordinances/Non-Binding Resolutions. - a.
+1. Ordinances/Non-Binding Resolutions.

+- a.
 Generally, all requests to prepare, amend, draft and/or process ordinances and non-binding resolutions must be made by one or more Council Members during a Council meeting in public session or by City staff, and will be referred directly to the Law and Leg Committee. - b.
-Ordinances not requiring Law and Leg Committee review prior to City Council review and adoption are those that are: - (i) deemed urgent by the Mayor or City Manager; - (ii) voted on by the majority of Council to bypass Law and Leg Committee; - (iii) voted on by the majority of the Law and Leg Committee to go to Council without full Law and Leg review; - (iv) zoning code amendments for specific development projects. - c.
-Ordinances and non-binding resolutions referred by City staff or Members under Comments, Ideas and Questions will be placed on the municipal legislation log, with new items placed at the end of the log to establish a priority order; although the Law and Leg Committee or Council may reorder the priority. - d.
+Ordinances not requiring Law and Leg Committee review prior to City Council review and adoption are those that are: - (i) deemed urgent by the Mayor or City Manager; - voted on by the majority of Council to bypass Law and Leg Committee; - (iii) voted on by the majority of the Law and Leg Committee to go to Council without full Law and Leg review; or - (iv) zoning code amendments for specific development projects. - Ordinances and non-binding resolutions referred by City staff or Members under Comments, Ideas and Questions will be placed on the municipal legislation log, with new items placed at the end of the log to establish a priority order; although the Law and Leg Committee or Council may reorder the priority. - d.
 The log will be scheduled for the consent agenda at every Law and Leg Committee meeting.
 Any interested committee member may pull the item from consent for discussion. - e.
 Items placed on the log must be approved by the committee's adoption of the log before scheduling the item for discussion on the Law and Leg Committee agenda. - f.
 Items on the log may be removed at the request of the sponsor.
 Staff will note the request for removal on the log and remove the item after the log has been approved by the committee. - g.
 The log will be brought to the City Council quarterly to confirm Council's continued interest in the items and the priority status or the items.

 - h.
-A vote of a majority of members present is required to forward a Law and Legislative item with or without a recommendation to Council. - i.
+A vote of two or more members present is required to forward a Law and Legislative item with or without a recommendation to Council. - i.
 If a Law and Leg item fails to receive the votes required under Chapter 13 Section B-h, any Council Member during the Council Ideas, Comments and Questions portion of a Council meeting, may request the item be placed on a future Council agenda.
-At that future Council meeting such item must receive not less than six votes to be approved.